Ph.D. in Systems & Engineering Management

 Course selection dependent upon degree plan approved by graduate advisor and Systems and Engineering Management Program Coordinator.

-For further information or questions, see the S.E.M.
+For further information or questions, see the S.Y.E.M.
 FAQ page.